Click for a printable version of these terms and conditions for serving Prescribed Information.

 d.
 Following receipt of the Landlord’s Evidence Form, The DPS may request additional information or clarification.

 f.
-If the Landlord fails to complete and return the Landlord’s Evidence Form so that it is received by The DPS within 14 days of it being issued, The DPS will pay the Disputed Amount out in accordance with the Tenant’s instructions contained within the End of Tenancy Dispute Form.
+If the Landlord fails to complete and return the Landlord’s Evidence Form so that it is received by The DPS within 14 days of it being issued, The DPS will pay the Disputed Amount out in accordance with the Tenant’s instructions contained within the Disputed Amount Confirmation Form.

 20. Tenant’s Evidence Form